Appealing to the First-Tier Tribunal

 You will be notified of the outcome of your case approximately 21 to 28 days after the hearing in writing.
 In the event of a positive decision, the Home Office may decide to appeal, but if they do not, they will most likely reverse the decision made previously.
 A refused appeal decision may then be taken to the Upper Tribunal.

 If you find yourself appealing a decision made by the Home Office for any of the reasons outlined earlier in this article, it is important to seek legal representation.
 This will ensure that the correct procedure is followed and that the necessary evidence is provided to ensure you have the best possible chance of a successful outcome.
-Being on the receiving end of a negative immigration decision can be frightening and worrying, but by seeking legal support as soon as possible, the burden can be removed from your shoulders, allowing you to look after your needs and those of your family.
+Being on the receiving end of a negative immigration decision can be frightening and worrying, but by seeking legal support from immigration solicitors as soon as possible, the burden can be removed from your shoulders, allowing you to look after your needs and those of your family.